 image

 Fude (foo-deh) is the Japanese word for brush.

-These fountain pens are nothing like a brush; the nibs are made of metal and not flexible at all!
+But these fountain pens are nothing like a brush; the nib is made of metal and not flexible at all.

 The Japanese word for fountain pen (man nen hitsu) literally means ten thousand year brush.

-When people in Japan first tried to write with a fountain pen, they held the pen vertically which resulted in a dry scratchy line.
+But when people in Japan first tried to write with a fountain pen, they held the pen vertically like a brush, and this resulted in a dry scratchy line.

-The tip is bent so that the nib will come in contact with the surface of the paper at a proper angle and deliver ink smoothly.
+The tip is bent at a 55 degree angle so that the nib will come in contact with the surface of the paper at a proper angle and deliver ink smoothly, and Sailor advertises this fact right on the package.

+image